writetome51/object-in-browser-storage/README.md

 # ObjectInBrowserStorage

 An abstract TypeScript/JavaScript class representing an object or array
 stored in the browser's `localStorage` or `sessionStorage`.
-The item in
+The choice
+of `localStorage` or `sessionStorage` must be decided by a subclass using
-storage is identified by a unique string `this.key` and is stored as a
+`this._storageType`.
+The item in storage is identified by a unique string
-key/value pair.
-You can create a different class instance for each item
-you want to store.
-Or you can create a single instance and simply change
-the value of `this.key` when you want to create/access a different item.
+`this.key`.

 Note: this only works when run in a browser environment.